Careers

 We recognize our interns are not employees, however, they are an integral part of our clinical teams.
 Interns are considered primary therapists and carry a limited caseload of clients while supervised by experienced and trained clinicians.
 The limited caseload provides time for a variety of tasks including training, supervision, case consultation, case management, documentation (such as service notes, treatment planning, appropriate screenings, etc.), and maintenance of assigned client files.

-Interns in the Mental Health Department can be part of our Office Based Teams either in Shoreline, Bothell or Edmonds; or can be part of the School Based Team based out of one of our Shoreline offices (working primarily with Edmonds, Northshore, Shoreline and Mukilteo districts).
-The first month of internship is focused on providing training and structure to help begin the journey as a clinician.
-Interns fill out a “timesheet” every month to keep track of their schedule and hours with CHS.
-In a “typical” 20-hour-a-week, you will spend approximately 60% in direct service, 20% in indirect service delivery such as documentation and 20% in training and supervision.
-A typical internship caseload will consist of 12-15 clients.
+Interns in the Mental Health department can join either our office-based teams in Shoreline or Edmonds, or our school-based team, which operates out of one of our Shoreline offices and primarily serves the Edmonds, Everett, Shoreline, and Mukilteo school districts.
+The first month of the internship is dedicated to training and providing structure to help interns begin their journey as therapists.
+Interns are required to complete a monthly timesheet to track their schedule and hours with CHS.
+In a typical 20-hour workweek, interns will spend approximately 60% of their time in direct service, 20% in indirect service (such as documentation), and 20% in training and supervision.
+A standard caseload for an intern will range from 12 to 15 clients.

-Our Mental Health Department accepts approximately 9 master’s level interns each year.
-Office Based MH Interns work onsite, and School Based MH Interns are working onsite at schools assigned (typically one or two schools).
+Our Mental Health department accepts approximately 9 master’s level interns each year.
+Office Based interns work onsite, and School Based interns work onsite at assigned schools (typically one or two schools).

-Note: The stipend will be received after completing each quarter of internships at CHS to help defray the personal costs of interning.
+The stipend will be received after completing each quarter of the internship at CHS to help defray the personal costs of interning.
 Stipends are considered taxable by the IRS and interns who are paid $600 or more in a calendar year will receive a 1099-NEC tax form with the reported income from CHS.
 “Quarters” will be determined based on the onboarding date of the intern.

 Office Based Master’s Level Internship Opportunities: